Nuclear terrorism: Acquisition

 Nuclear weapons may be acquired by non-state organisations such as terrorist groups via purchase or theft, either in whole or in part, from state entities.
 State involvement may be either intentional—as an act of policy—or inadvertent—through failure to exercise sovereignty within their territory over nuclear weapons or materials with which to build them.
 Robert Litwak, vice-president of the Woodrow Wilson International Center for Scholars, deemed it unlikely that terrorist groups would be able to effectively create nuclear weapons without enriched uranium.
 Nevertheless, he speculated that ISIS's control over much of Syria and Iraq, and therefore much of their infrastructure, could lead to them developing "state-like WMD (weapons of mass destruction) capabilities".
 Litwak therefore stated that the United States's primary strategy had been to curtail ISIS's territorial gains to deny them the capabilities of a state.

+In 2018, José Furtado conducted a thorough threat assessment on the intent and capability of a terrorist group to acquire a nuclear weapon and to use it against a western city, in the specific case, against Lisbon.
+Concerning the intent, he concluded that the use of nuclear weapons is a natural consequence in the unrestrained escalation that occurs whenever an existential fight between the absolute good (us) and the absolute evil (them) is going on, a typical mental frame of religious/eschatological terrorist groups.
+This unrestrained escalation was already foreseen and planned by three religious/eschatological terrorist groups in recent years: Aum Shinrikyo, Al-Qaeda and the Islamic State of Iraq and Syria (ISIS).
+Concerning the capability of a terrorist group to build a nuclear weapon, he concludes that the scenario of the provision of nuclear fuel Uranium-235 (^{235}U) or Plutonium-239 (^{239}Pu) by a nuclear nation is probable under certain security and strategic conditions, while the theft of a complete nuclear weapon is also possible in countries like Pakistan, with a high degree of fundamentalist extremism engrained across the whole society, able to infiltrate and subvert any security system, from bottom to top.